tristan-derez/astro-portfolio/src/content/projects/02-bestyol.md

 ![](/img/preview-bestyol.jpg)

 ### Description

 For our end-of-year project, we were assigned the challenge of building an app from the ground up to showcase our skills.

+We worked together to create a solution for users having difficulties with managing their daily life tasks, like doing laundry, taking a walk, reading pages of a book…

-We conceived the idea of motivating individuals to progressively cultivate habits that would enhance their daily lives.
+The goal is to motivate users to progressively cultivate habits that would enhance their daily lives.

-During the sign-up process, users select a 'Yol,' a small creature that represents them.
-By completing daily tasks, users earn experience points (XP), which contribute to leveling up their Yol and unlocking success titles.

-I was tasked with developing the backend API, which included creating our customized authentication system and implementing functionalities for selecting a 'Yol', earning experience points, and validating tasks, whether they were custom tasks or daily ones.
-This required designing an authentication process, establishing mechanisms for users to select their 'Yol',  tracking XP-based progress, and effectively validating the completion of various tasks and achievements.
+To accomplish this, they can register to create a Yol, a cute creature that will be their new pet.

+As they complete daily tasks, they gain experience points, and if they keep completing daily tasks, they will get success too.
+Both grants additional experience points.
+These experience points enable the level up of the Yol, and as it gains XP, it will evolve, up to three different evolutions.

+The app is not limited to preset tasks.
+Users can also create custom tasks that fit their specific needs and goals.
+However, these custom tasks will not give any XP points.

+In the future, I'm planning to add a combat system, allowing Yols to engage in friendly battles with others.

 _In 4 weeks we built v1:_
 >User get 6 random daily tasks per day and can validate them <br>